Customizing Your SMS Implementation Plan

 Ask yourself the vital questions.
 Who will conduct the training?
 What topics will it cover?
 Where will the training happen?
 When?
 How?

 Next, how will you implement internal safety reporting systems?
-One of the best ways is to use commercial off-the shelf solutions that require little customization.
-These solutions will do the heavy lifting for you, but don't forget you'll need to educate your team on how to use it.
+One of the best ways is to use commercial off-the-shelf solutions that require little customization.
+These solutions will do the heavy lifting for you, but don't forget you'll need to educate your team on how to use them.

 Finally, include provisions for safety performance monitoring.
 At the beginning, determine safety performance indicators (SPIs) concerning the progress and consistency of implementation and note how they will be tracked.